“The

 The U.S. Automobile industry must do

-today what the U.S. Electric Utility industry did over 35 years
+today what the U.S. Electric Utility industry did 40 years

 ago — Kick the oil habit!